Two Weeks to a Younger Brain

 Gary Small, M.D., is Professor of Psychiatry and Biobehavioral Sciences, the Parlow-Solomon Professor on Aging at the David Geffen School of Medicine at UCLA, Director of the UCLA Longevity Center, and Director of the Geriatric Psychiatry Division at the Semel Institute for Neuroscience & Human Behavior.

-Dr. Small's research team has developed brain imaging technologies that detect the first signs of brain aging and Alzheimer's disease years before patients show symptoms.
-In addition to testing medicines that might delay the onset of Alzheimer's, Dr. Small has developed healthy aging lifestyle and memory training programs that are available throughout the U.S. in senior centers, community hospitals, and assisted living facilities.
+Dr. Small's team has developed brain imaging technologies that detect the first signs of Alzheimer's disease years before patients show symptoms.
+In addition to testing medicines for delaying the onset of Alzheimer's disease, Dr. Small has developed healthy aging lifestyle and memory training programs that are available throughout the U.S. in senior centers and community hospitals.

 Scientific American magazine named him one of the world’s top 50 innovators in science and technology.
-He is the author of seven popular books, including the New York Times bestseller, The Memory Bible, and his most recent book, 2 Weeks to a Younger Brain.
+He is the author of 10 popular books, including The New York Times bestseller, The Memory Bible.